-Our question is related to, yet different from the mainstream approach of viewing “eating” as a commodity produced by food expenditures and “time” inputs, which includes in addition to the hours of food preparation etc., also the time spent on eating and drinking (see, Hamermesh 2007 for an early discussion and Gardes 2019 for a recent reformulation).
+Our question is related to, yet different from the mainstream approach of viewing “eating” as a commodity produced by food expenditures and “time” inputs, which includes, in addition to the hours of food preparation etc., also the time spent on eating and drinking (see, Hamermesh 2007 for an early discussion and Gardes 2019 for a recent reformulation).
 The main difference is that we do not consider the time spent on eating and drinking as contributing to a product.
-Our interest is also not to analyze the reasons why people choose outsourcing of food rather than cooking at home but to look at the effect of the mix (outsourcing and own preparation) of food expenditures on hours of cooking.
+Our interest is also not to analyze the reasons why people choose outsourcing of food over cooking at home but to look at the effect of the mix (outsourcing and own preparation) of food expenditures on hours of cooking.

 The food expenditure variables are taken from the public-use FMLI file, FMLI193 (the variable names are shown in the parentheses): food expenditure is the sum of expenditures on food at home (FDHOME) and food away from home (FDAWAY).

 Please see Table 2-1 for the ATUS categories included in our measure of “cooking” time.
-Basically, it consists of hours of food and drink preparation; food and drink presentation; and, kitchen and food clean-up.
+Basically, it consists of hours of food and drink preparation; food and drink presentation; and kitchen and food clean-up.

 We used the “BBYDAY” variable in the FMLI public-use file to calculate expenditures.